GitLab Integration with PTC

 +

-Connect GitLab with PTC for continuous GitLab localization.
-Get accurate translations via automatic merge requests when your code changes.
+Connect GitLab with PTC for continuous localization.
+Get translations delivered via automatic merge requests whenever your code changes.

 Creating the token